clarkkozak/Notes/ultimate-redux/README.md

       categories: [],
       products: [],
       cart: {},
-      uesr: {}
+      user: {}
     }
     ```

 - We cannot directly modify the store

   - we have to use functional programming
-  - we need a funciton to update the `store` (i.e reducer)
+  - we need a function to update the `store` (i.e reducer)

   ```
   function reducer(store, action) {
     // have to make a good copy of the store
-    // using an immutable libray will make this easier const updated = {...store}
+    // using an immutable library will make this easier const updated = {...store}
   }
   ```